TheBobBob/BioModelsRAG/README.md

 # BioModelsRAG

 BioModelsRAG is a tool to analyze BioModels for researchers.
-BioRAG requires the following packages as well as a local version of Ollama, which can be downloaded from the Ollama website and installed using pip install in your IDE terminal.
+BioModelsRAG requires the following packages as well as a local version of Ollama, which can be downloaded from the Ollama website and installed using pip install in your IDE terminal.

 Required Packages:
 1. requests